Wire Rope

 Wire Rope Design

 Wire ropes consist of three primary components: wire filaments, strands, and cores.
-Manufacturers create wire rope by twisting or braiding filaments into strands, which are then helically wound around a core.
-Due to this multi-strand configuration, wire rope is also commonly known as stranded wire.
+Manufacturers create wire rope by twisting or braiding filaments into strands, then laying those strands helically around a center core that supports the overall assembly.
+Because of this multi-strand construction, wire rope is also commonly referred to as stranded wire, though the finished product is engineered for much more than simple bundling.

 Rope Filaments